arancaytar/nationstates/README.md

 one instance of the client may run simultaneously; your address will otherwise be temporarily blocked by the NationStates server.

+## INSTALL

+The bot can be used as-is.
+Please consider placing your email address in a file named `email.txt` in the main folder; this will be included in the user agent and allow NationStates admins to contact you.

 ## LICENSE

 This code is available under the GNU General Public License, v3 and later.